 - Whether the student is international or a permanent resident

 - The Graduate School will approve the PTF and forward it to the Director of Academic Financial Services.

 - The department should send the graduate assistant to the Office of Human Resources to complete the necessary forms to assure payment and insurance coverage, if applicable.
 The student must complete Human Resources paperwork prior to or within the first 3 days of employment by federal law.

-- A out of state graduate assistant is entitled to register by paying the tuition and other fees or charges required for Texas residents without regard to the length of time the assistant has resided in Texas if: a) is enrolled in a minimum of 6 semester credit hours, b) the assistant is employed at least one-half time (.50 FTE), and c) is working in a position which relates to her/his degree program.
-The student should complete the Request for In-State Tuition Form for Graduate Assistants, have it signed by the chair of the department and sent to the Graduate School.
-The form must be submitted by the 12th class day of long semesters, the 4th class day of summer sessions, and the 2nd class day of the Summer 1.
-Graduate School personnel will approve and forward the form to the Registrar’s Office.
+- An out of state graduate assistant is entitled to register by paying the tuition and other fees or charges required for Texas residents without regard to the length of time the assistant has resided in Texas if: a) is enrolled in a minimum of 5 semester credit hours, b) the assistant is employed at least one-half time (.50 FTE), and c) is working in a position which relates to her/his degree program.
+The student should complete the Request for In-State Tuition Form for Graduate Assistants, have it signed by the component leader, and forward it to the Graduate School as an e-mail attachment.
+The form must be submitted by the 12th class day of long semesters, the 4th class day of summer sessions, and the 2nd class day of the 13-week, 3-week, and 7-week sessions.
+Graduate School personnel will approve the request for in-state tuition and forward the form to the Registrar’s Office.

 - Each GTA must have a mentor who evaluates her/his teaching during the semester.